devkingsejong/ngspice-json-cli/README.md

 1. Simulate Ngspice circuit.(via ngspice program)
 2. Get ngspice printed result as Json type

+:) You can also run ngspice-json-cli as server-mode

 ## How to install

 1. Install ngspice